-In the event of teams finishing on equal points in its group, the ordering of teams will be decided in the following order of priority:
+In the event of teams finishing on equal points in their Group, the right to progress to the semi-finals will be decided in the following order of priority:

-- The team with the greatest number of wins in its group matches will be placed in the higher position. - If there are teams with equal points and equal wins in its group, then in such case the teams will be ordered according to their net run rate (NRR) in the group matches (refer to 16.10.5 below for the calculation of NRR). - If two or more teams are still equal, they will be ordered according to the result of the head-tohead match played between them in their group (points, then if still equal, NRR in those matches). - If the above does not resolve the group ordering, or if all matches within a group produce no results, the teams will be ordered as per their original group seedings.
+- a) The team with the greatest number of wins in its Group will be placed in the higher position. - b) If there are teams with equal points and equal wins in its Group, then in such case the team with the higher net run rate in its Group will be placed in the higher position (refer to clause 16.10.9 below for the calculation of net run rate). - c) If two or more teams are still equal, they will be ordered according to the head-to-head match played between them (points then net run rate in those matches). - d) If the above does not resolve the Group ordering, or if all matches within a Group produce no results, then the teams will be ordered as per their original Super 12s Group seedings.

-16.10.3 Semi-Final
+16.10.7 Semi Final

-- If a Semi-Final is tied, the teams shall compete in a Super Over to determine which team progresses to the Final.
-Refer to attached Appendix G. - If following a tie, weather conditions prevent the Super Over from being completed, or if the match is abandoned or a no result at the end of the reserve day, then the team that proceeds to the Final will be the team that finished in the higher position in its group.
+- a) If a Semi-Final is tied, the teams shall compete in a Super Over to determine which team progresses to the Final.
+Refer attached Appendix F. - b) If following a tie, weather conditions prevent the Super Over from being completed, or if the match is abandoned or a no result, then the team that finished first in its Super 12s Group will progress to the Final.

-16.10 4 Final
+16.10.8 Final

-- In the event of a tied Final, the teams shall compete in a Super Over to determine which team is the winner.
-Refer to attached Appendix G. - If following a tie, weather conditions prevent the Super Over from being completed, or if the match is abandoned or a no result at the end of the reserve day, the teams shall be declared joint winners.
+- a) In the event of a tied final, the teams shall compete in a Super Over to determine which team is the winner.
+Refer attached Appendix F. - b) If following a tie, weather conditions prevent the Super Over from being completed, or if the match is abandoned or a no result, the teams shall be declared joint winners.

-16.10.5 Net Run Rate
+16.10.9 Net Run Rate